PSPDFKit/PSPDFKit-Cordova/docs/ios/README.md

 Events
 -------------

-The following events are supported by the PSPDFKitPlugin class
+The following events are supported by the PSPDFKit class

     shouldSetDocument
     willDisplayDocument